A Bespoke Tajikistan Tour

-This is an adrenaline-fuelled adventure which will, at times, be challenging – but your efforts will be more than rewarded by the extraordinary landscape and your interactions with the Tajik people, who – in our experience – are among the friendliest on earth.
+This adrenaline-fuelled adventure will, at times, be challenging – but your efforts will be more than rewarded by the extraordinary landscape and your interactions with the Tajik people, who – in our experience – are among the friendliest on earth.

 - All accommodation.
 These will range from simple family-run homestays or guesthouses, to a few nights in tented camps in the mountains, to 4* hotels in Dushanbe.